Football books for kids – 15 of the best for KS1/2 children

 This fact-filled book takes popular notions and ideas about football and examines where the myth came from, how or why it has become well known, and finally whether it really is true or false!

-Fully updated for 2018, this book is jam-packed with facts and information about the wonderful world of football and the biggest leagues and tournaments – including star players and dream teams, clever managers, fanatical fans, memorable matches and incredible goals!
+This book is jam-packed with facts and information about the wonderful world of football and the biggest leagues and tournaments – including star players and dream teams, clever managers, fanatical fans, memorable matches and incredible goals.

 Part of the Usborne Activities series, this book will keep footy fans entertained with some hands-on craft projects.